Advertisements

 His son is the only survivor of Broderick Smith.

-Ambrose Kenny-Smith, his son, continued in his father’s musical legacy by joining Melbourne’s King Gizzard & the Lizard Wizard as a singer and multi-instrumentalist.
+Ambrose Kenny-Smith, his son, continued his father’s musical legacy by joining Melbourne’s King Gizzard & the Lizard Wizard as a singer and multi-instrumentalist.

 Broderick Smith Siblings

-The parents of Broderick Smith, Richard (the father) and Millicent (the mother), had two additional children.
+The parents of Broderick Smith, Richard (the father), and Millicent (the mother), had two additional children.
 Unknown to date is the name of his younger sibling.

 In April 1959, they—his younger brother, mother, and father—departed from the Port of Tilbury on the RMS Orion for Australia.